paulieguk/LODS-API-PS-Scripts/README.md

-# LODS-API-PS-Scripts
+# Skillable API Powershell Scripts

-This repository contains work in progress PowerShell scripts for accessing an LODS LOD API Comsumer.
+This repository contains work in progress PowerShell scripts for accessing an Skillable LOD API Comsumer.
 These are free for anyone to take copies of.